-First established in 1992 by the Board of Trustees, the prestigious medal acknowledges the winner’s globally recognised work which significantly adds to the knowledge and understanding of the world’s plants and fungi upon which human lives depend.
+First established in 1992, the prestigious medal acknowledges the winner’s globally recognised work which significantly adds to the knowledge and understanding of the world’s plants and fungi upon which human lives depend.

 How is the medal winner chosen?

-The recipient of the annual medal is selected by our special panel comprising the Director of RBG Kew, Trustees and Executive Board Members, for their valuable work in science and conservation.
+While anyone can submit a nominee, the recipient of the annual medal is selected by a panel comprising the Director of RBG Kew, Trustees and Executive Board Members, for their valuable work in science and conservation.

 The panel uses the following set of criteria to select the winner, which the individual and their work must adhere to: